It’s pretty much established that incorporating more whole plant foods into the diet is a good thing and we should do that as much as possible.

 This includes oil, refined sugar, refined flour and packaged convenience foods – whether they’re vegan or not.

 Things like sprouted whole grain bread, sprouted whole grain tortillas, tofu, tempeh and even some brands of kale chips are all healthy items to incorporate into your diet.
-This is because they’re close enough to their natural state that they retain their nutrients.
+This is because they’re close enough to their natural state that they retain most of their nutrients.

-For instance, sprouted bread has protein, minerals, fiber and other good stuff going for it, whereas Wonder Bread is a waste of time and should be avoided at all possible costs because there’s nothing beneficial about it.
+For instance, sprouted bread has protein, minerals, fiber and other good stuff going for it, whereas Wonder Bread is a waste of time and should be avoided at all possible costs because there’s nothing wonderful about it.
 Wonder bread is as pointless as this sign but way more harmful.

 Here’s the dealio.